keenbytes/octo-linter/docs/configuration.md

 Let’s consider a GitHub repository that contains workflows and actions within the `.github` directory.
 Several developers are contributing to it, and we want to enforce the following rules for the files in that directory:

-* Action names must use only lowercase alphanumeric characters and hyphens
+* Action names must be in a dash-case format
 * Action and workflow files should have a .yml extension
 * Named-value variables should not be enclosed in double quotes
 * The use of the latest runner version should be avoided
 * Actions, along with their inputs and outputs (where applicable), must include both `name` and `description` fields
 * Only local actions should be used
-* Environment variables in steps must use uppercase alphanumeric characters, optionally including underscores
+* Environment variable names in steps must be ALL_CAPS

 Additionally, it would be useful to automatically verify that all referenced inputs, outputs, and similar entities are properly defined.